Kitos War: Provincial status change and increased military presence

 After the Kitos War, Judaea underwent administrative and military restructuring.
 The province was elevated from praetorian to consular status, allowing for a strengthened military presence.
-As part of this change, a second legion, likely Legio II Traiana, was stationed in the region by circa 120 CE.
+As part of this change, a second legion, likely Legio II Traiana, was stationed in the region by c.
+120 CE.
 Following Quietus, subsequent governors of the province also held consular rank.
-Among them were Lucius Cossonius Gallus, who was appointed consul in 116 CE and governed Judaea between 118 and 120 CE, and Quintus Coredius Gallus Gargilius Antiquus, consul suffectus in 119 CE, who served as governor between 122 and 125 CE.
+Among them were Lucius Cossonius Gallus, who was appointed consul in 116 and governed Judaea between 118 and 120, and Quintus Coredius Gallus Gargilius Antiquus, consul suffectus in 119, who served as governor between 122 and 125.

 Bar Kokhba revolt

 Further developments took place in Judaea in 130 CE, when Hadrian visited the Eastern Mediterranean and decided to rebuild the ruined city of Jerusalem as the Roman colony of Aelia Capitolina, named after himself.
 This decision, along with a possible ban on circumcision, led to the outbreak of the Bar Kokhba revolt, the final major Jewish uprising and last organized attempt to regain national independence.
 The rebels initially secured victories against the Romans, briefly establishing an independent state and severely straining Roman military resources.
-In response, Rome mobilized a massive force and crushed the rebellion with an unprecedented assault on Judaea's Jewish population, mass enslavement and displacement, the destruction of the Judean countryside, and a ban on Jewish practices, which remained in effect until Hadrian's death in 138 CE.
+In response, Rome mobilized a massive force and crushed the rebellion with an unprecedented assault on Judaea's Jewish population, mass enslavement and displacement, the destruction of the Judaean countryside, and a ban on Jewish practices, which remained in effect until Hadrian's death in 138.
 Judaea was renamed Syria Palaestina.